yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-04/lab/README.md

 * Verify your work by rendering it in a browser (use live-server)

 ### Testing
+* test all your units
+  * break down the challenges into small, focused functions
 * mock the fs so that you can fudge the file contents for your tests
-* That should let you control what is in the buffers and the output
+  * should let you control what is in the buffers and the output

-### Assignemnt Submission Instructions
+### Assignment Submission Instructions
 Refer to the [lab-instructions.md](../../../reference/submission-instructions/labs.md) for the complete lab submission process and expectations